KStateMachine/kstatemachine/README.md

 ### JitPack

+Currently, JitPack does not support Kotlin multiplatform artifacts.
+So versions starting from `0.22.0` are not available there, use mavenCentral instead.

 Add the [JitPack](https://jitpack.io/#nsk90/kstatemachine/Tag) repository to your build file.
 Add it in your root `build.gradle` at the end of repositories: